Bangladesh

 • Kuriana | Our first stop is “Kuriana”, a one-hour drive away.

-• On this floating market, you will be watching many traditional handheld wooden boats with local village farmers selling their fresh-grown vegetables to the city vegetable vendors.
+• On this floating market, we'll see many traditional, handheld wooden boats with local village farmers selling their fresh-grown vegetables to the city vegetable vendors.

-• After this floating market, it's back to the water canal cruising again.
+• After this, it's back to the water canal cruising again.

 • Rural Bangladesh | Cruise among narrow canals and watch the panoramic views of a real rural Bangladesh.

-Note: Today we experience the raw travel style of Bangladesh as we head into the rural countryside.
-We will have 4 hrs in an engine boat and a 2hrs tuk-tuk ride today.
-Only basic restrooms will be available.
+Note: Today, we experience the raw travel style of Bangladesh as we head into the rural countryside.
+We will have 4 hrs in an engine boat and only basic restrooms will be available.

 Accommodation | River Cruise 1st Class Cabin